Lookup tables

 The following gif walks you through the flow of configuring the lookup entry action to retrieve a matching entry.

-Configuring the action to lookup entries with the matching department ID and job code
+Configuring the action to lookup entries with the matching job title and job code

 The search entries action works similarly to the lookup action.
 The main difference between them is that lookup action returns a single entry whereas the search entries action returns a list of entries.